13 Feb The Failure of American Foreign Policy – Re-posted*

 And, aside from economic sanctions, that’s America’s current foreign policy.

 “Axis of the Sanctioned” cautioned that in talking tough and carrying a little stick, America ran the risk of providing its enemies with the greatest of incentives to work together against America’s interests – after all, “the enemy of my enemy is my friend.”
 That has turned out to be true, and is becoming truer by the day.
-It should come as no surprise that trade between China and North Korea rose by 14.3% in the first of 2019, in violation of American sanctions, that increase coming shortly after America ratcheted up its trade war with China.
+It should come as no surprise that trade between China and North Korea rose by 14.3% in the first half of 2019, in violation of American sanctions, that increase coming shortly after America ratcheted up its trade war with China.
 In addition, China has been openly breaching America’s economic sanctions against Iran by continuing to buy Iranian oil and investing $10 billion to build Iranian infrastructure.
 It also has agreed to invest a further $280 billion in Iran’s oil and gas industry and will use the Chinese Yuan along with African currencies to finance that investment, sidestepping America’s Dollar payments system and sanctions regime …, and furthering its goal to one day challenge the Dollar as the global reserve currency (see “A Weaker US Dollar?”).
 Some commentators are predicting that it is only a matter of time before China bails out Iran.
 After all, China has identified Iran as a key country in its Belt and Road Initiative as the connector between Asia and Europe (see “Red Storm Rising”).
 China’s goal is to restructure global trading rules and investment practices into one dominated by China.
 America’s passive-aggressive, inconsistent Middle East policies are furthering that goal by allowing China to project soft power and establish the foundations for hegemony in Eurasia.

 America’s enemies are not only working together economically.
 America’s actions have motivated them to work together militarily as well.
 Iran recently agreed to stage a naval drill with Russia and China in international waters.
 “The joint drill will be held in the north of the Indian Ocean and the Sea of Oman,” Iranian news agency Tasnim said.
 The joint exercise will be the first by Iran, China and Russia in the Indian Ocean.
 The announcement came less than a day after the U.S. said it would send a “moderate” number of American troops to the region together with additional missile defense capabilities to Saudi Arabia.
 America’s half measures are being forcefully met by unified opposition by an Axis of the Sanctioned.
 China and Russia have begun holding joint, long-range military patrols “in order to deepen and develop Russian-Chinese relations as part of the comprehensive partnership [between Moscow and Beijing], further increasing the level of interaction between the armed forces of the two countries, improving their ability to conduct joint actions, and strengthening global strategic stability.”
 In 2018, Russia and China conducted one of the largest war games since the fall of the Soviet Union and both have been active supporters of Venezuela, Cuba, Turkey and other “enemies of America.”
 This year, Russia will be carrying out a series of large-scale military exercises with China, India and Pakistan involving 128,000 military personnel, over 20,000 weapons, 600 aircraft and 15 ships.